HL7/fhir-shorthand/input/pagecontent/index.md

   `* valueString = "Hello World"`

-* Fix the value[x] Reference (permitted in extensions) to a instance of Patient resource:
+* Fix the value[x] Reference (permitted in extensions) to an instance of Patient resource:

   `* valueReference = Reference(EveAnyperson)`